ervandew/eclim/src/doc/content/vim/common/util.rst

-  By default, all searching by this command is limited to the current project and any projects listed as dependencies, but you can widen the search scope to include the entire workspace by setting **g:EclimLocateFileScope** to 'workspace'.
+  By default, all searching by this command is limited to the current project and any projects listed as dependencies, but you can widen the search scope to include all open projects by setting **g:EclimLocateFileScope** to 'workspace'.

   .. note::